Beyond the Basics

 Pyro is a lawless system and far more dangerous than Stanton.
 Make sure your ship is fueled, armed, and repaired before you go.

-Tips: spool faster, manage fuel, plan your time
+Tips: calibrate faster, manage fuel, plan your time

-- Send power to Engines.
+• Send power to Engines.
 The power triangle in your ship controls where energy goes.
-More power to Engines means a faster-charging quantum drive.
+More power to Engines means a faster-calibrating quantum drive.

-- Upgrade the drive itself.
-A better quantum drive spools faster, holds more fuel, and can allow longer jumps.
+• Upgrade the drive itself.
+A better quantum drive calibrates faster, holds more fuel, and can allow longer jumps.
 Component shops at major stations sell them.

 Keep an eye on quantum fuel